 - tracking of well regulated EQ6 mount is quite good, and it will not be limiting factor when compared to average seeing.
 On premium locations where seeing reaches 1″ quite often it is definitely worth to have better mount.

 And then at the end of the optical train there is camera sensor that needs to capture image generated by optics.
 Image at this point is already affected by seeing, optics and tracking errors.
 Only task that left for sensor is to sample image and transform it to digital form.
 Can anything go wrong here?
 We can sample image with too low or too high resolution.
-Optimal sampling frequency is defined by Nyquist condition that says we need to sample signal with at least two times higher frequency (resolution) than frequency (resolution) present in the signal.
+Nyquist condition defines optimal sampling frequency.
+It says we need to sample signal with at least two times higher frequency (resolution) than frequency (resolution) present in the signal.

 Let’s take for example my previous imaging setup.
 130mm aperture, 740mm focal length, EQ6 mount.
 When seeing is good I can get 2.5″ star FWHM at long exposed image.
 When seeing is bad, final FWHM can be closer to 4″, but we need to calculate sampling for best possible conditions.
 My setup pixel scale (Atik383 camera) is 1.5″/px, so sampling rate is 2.5/1.5 = 1.7.
 It is little bit less than optimal 2.0, and the image is little bit undersampled.
 But very little.
 When image is more undersampled we can improve stacked picture using drizzle algorithm.
 It is available in several software packages (MaxIm DL or PixInsight).

-Another example can be popular refractor TS65/420 mounted at HEQ5.
+Another example is popular refractor TS65/420 working with HEQ5.
 When we attach there full frame camera with 11000 sensor we get nice wide field imaging setup.
 Final resolution will contain: optics (2.3″), tracking (1″) and seeing (3″) – and these sum up to value about 4″.
 11000 sensor has 9um pixels that gives us pixel scale 4.4″/px.
 Sampling here is at level 0.9 and the final stacked image quality can be definitely improved when using drizzle.

 And what about opposite scenario, when image is oversampled?
 This is the case for example with ASI1600 CMOS camera and SCT8″ telescope, when pixel scale is about 0.4″/px and in average seeing conditions we will get sampling at level 7.5 – that is much oversampled.
 For oversampled images following things happen: